capactio/capact/cmd/cli/docs/capact_action_create.md

 ### Options

 ```
+      --action-policy-from-file string    Path to the one-time Action policy file in YAML format
       --dry-run                           Specifies whether the Action performs server-side test without actually running the Action
   -h, --help                              help for create
   -i, --interactive                       Toggle interactive prompting in the terminal